-- Duplicative use of any one agent is not allowed (i.e., same drug/same dosage form/same strength). - ➤ For all smoking cessation products, the beneficiary must have an order.
+- Smoking cessation therapy consists of certain prescription and non-prescription agents. - Some smoking cessation therapies may be used together.
+Professional judgment should be exercised when dispensing multiple smoking cessation products. - For all smoking cessation products, the beneficiary must have an order.
 A prescription is the terminology for an order of a prescription product.
 A fiscal order refers to an order, which looks just like a prescription written on a prescription blank, for an over-the-counter product. - NYS Medicaid reimburses for over-the-counter nicotine patches.
-Prescription nicotine patches are not covered. - Prescription smoking cessation agents are subject to the Mandatory Generic Drug Program.
-For example, brand name Zyban requires a prior authorization.
+Prescription nicotine patches are not covered.

+Prescription smoking cessation agents are subject to the Mandatory Generic Drug Program.
+For example, brand name Zyban requires a prior authorization; generic bupropion does not.